 DBCT Management is part of the Brookfield Group.

 Being a part of the Brookfield Group, DBCT Management’s financial performance, capital expenditure program and business plan are, consistent with good corporate governance, subject to oversight by the board, and senior management, of other entities within the Brookfield Group.
+For the avoidance of doubt, this oversight does not release DBCT Management from the obligations it has under this Undertaking, Existing User Agreements, Access Agreements or the Port Services Agreement.

 As set out in this Undertaking, the handling of coal at the Terminal is a ‘declared service’ for the purposes of the QCA Act.